-Everyone needs a coconut milk alfredo sauce recipe in their repertoire.
+Everyone needs a coconut milk alfredo sauce recipe in their repertoire (and a coconut milk matcha latte to be honest!).
 Mainly, because alfredo pasta makes the easiest weeknight dinner (and is always kid-approved!).

-Quick: This vegan alfredo sauce comes together in just 15 minutes.
+Quick: This vegan alfredo sauce comes together in just 15 minutes, just like this gluten-free teriyaki sauce.

 No kitchen skills: There's no need to soak nuts or anything else out of the norm.